foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 secure authentication, storage protection, secure communication and key management.

-Because a number of our customers have been targeting the NXP SE050 in their designs, we chose to integrate the NXP middleware with our ROT by bringing it under the umbrella of our Trusted Execution Environment: OP-TEE.
+Because a number of our customers have been targeting the NXP SE050 in their designs, we chose to integrate the NXP middleware with our ROT (root of trust) by bringing it under the umbrella of our Trusted Execution Environment: OP-TEE.

 The SE050 middleware is a behemoth of a software stack: highly configurable, highly flexible and therefore sometimes difficult to navigate.
 And derived from its flexibility